lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 > [!NOTE]
 > Some Tags are added to every deployed AVD Host Pool with related information about the underlying configuration.

-- Run a Windows Explorer instance for every Azure file share created for the FSLogix and MSIX/AppAttach resources via the [Get-PsAvdFSLogixProfileShare](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Get-PsAvdFSLogixProfileShare) and [Get-PsAvdMSIXProfileShare](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Get-PsAvdMSIXProfileShare) functions
+- Run a Windows Explorer instance for every Azure file share created for the FSLogix and [MSIX AppAttach](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-overview?pivots=msix-app-attach)/[Azure AppAttach](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-overview?pivots=app-attach) resources via the [Get-PsAvdFSLogixProfileShare](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Get-PsAvdFSLogixProfileShare) and [Get-PsAvdMSIXProfileShare](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Get-PsAvdMSIXProfileShare) functions
 - Add the `AVD Users` group as member of every generated AD group (for the HostPool(s) you deployed)
 - Updating the location for all users to the specified location (2-Letter ISO format - "FR" for France for example) via the [Update-PsAvdMgBetaUserUsageLocation](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Update-PsAvdMgBetaUserUsageLocation) function
 - Assign some licences (if any available) to the users in the `AVD Users` group via the [Set-PsAvdMgBetaUsersGroupLicense](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Set-PsAvdMgBetaUsersGroupLicense) function.
 The SKU Part Number is specified in the `-SkuPartNumber` parameter.